JulioPDX/ccnp_enarsi_lab_manual/README.md

         save_when: always
 ```

 In the second playbook above, there is only one role called.
 But in actuality it is calling many reset files.
 This was mainly done for my sanity as the number of roles kept growing.
 I tried to make the destroy portion one small role... but that ended up growing either way.
-Anywho, below is a snip of the main.yaml file in the destroy_lab role.
+Anyhow, below is a snip of the main.yaml file in the destroy_lab role.

 ```yaml
 # main.yaml